 Maskell has published recent pieces in Church History (September 2015), Religion and American Culture (Summer 2013), as well as reviews in the Journal of Religion, Church History, the Journal of Ecclesiastical History, Pneuma, and Books and Culture, and several entries in the Cambridge Dictionary of Christianity (Cambridge, 2010).
 He has co-authored Sinners In The Hands Of An Angry God: A Casebook, with Wilson H. Kimnach and Kenneth P. Minkema (Yale University Press, 2010) and co-edited Jonathan Edwards at 300 with Harry S. Stout and Kenneth P. Minkema (University Press of America, 2005).

 Maskell graduated from the University of Chicago in 2000 (A.B. with honors) with a degree from the interdisciplinary Fundamentals program.
-In 2004, he received an M.Div summa cum laude from Yale Divinity School.
-After graduating from Yale, he worked for three years as the Associate Director of the Jonathan Edwards Center at Yale University, where, alongside Harry S. Stout and Kenneth P. Minkema, he pioneered the creation of the Works of Jonathan Edwards Online, a leading digital resource for the study of American intellectual and religious history.
+In 2004, he received an M.Div. summa cum laude from Yale Divinity School.
+After graduating from Yale, he worked as the Associate Director of the Jonathan Edwards Center at Yale University, where, alongside Harry S. Stout and Kenneth P. Minkema, he pioneered the creation of the Works of Jonathan Edwards Online, a leading digital resource for the study of American intellectual and religious history.